 This year’s COP27 in Sharm el-Sheikh places a special focus on adaptation.
 As climate change progresses and its effects become more widespread and intense, it is vital to protect communities with adaptation measures.
 Droughts, heatwaves, floods and rising sea levels will affect everyone around the world, but in particular developing countries, who have contributed the least to global warming but bear the brunt of its impacts.

-Climate change adaptation can involve measures such as building flood defences, setting up early warning systems for hurricanes and cultivating drought-resistant crops.
+Climate change adaptation can involve measures such as building flood defenses, setting up early warning systems for hurricanes and cultivating drought-resistant crops.
 These are essential building blocks of the world’s long-term response to climate change for which concerted efforts are required.

 In contrast to adaptation, mitigation measures like carbon dioxide removal (CDR) aim to reduce the effects of global warming.
 Though mitigation is not the main focus of this year’s COP, we’re looking forward to an impactful two weeks to see continued commitments for immediate actions from all parties, especially developed countries, to reduce and remove as many emissions as possible - confirming that CDR and DAC are an integral part of the mitigation strategies we need to keep global warming below 1.5°C.